ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 [*] Stopped process '/usr/bin/stdbuf' (pid 80008)
 ```

-Of course, it's now simple just to dump a massive amount of stack into a file so we can go through it:
+Of course, it's now simple just to dump a massive amount of stack so we can go through it:
 ```python
 from pwn import *